Classifying Tractable Instances of the Generalized Cable-Trench Problem: Intractability of CTP in General Graphs

 \end{example}

 \begin{observation} Let $T$ be a spanning tree for a cactus graph $G$.
-Given a subset of the vertices $V'$, if we look at the induced subgraph $G' \subseteq G$, and take the intersection $T' = G' \cap T$, we note that $T'$ is necessarily a spanning tree of $G'$. \end{observation} Essentially, our knowledge of spanning trees of individual components of $G$ determine the total number of spanning trees of the entire graph.
+Given any component $G'$ of the decomposition of $G$ into paths and cycles, the restriction of $T$ to $G'$ is necessarily a spanning tree of $G'$. \end{observation} Essentially, our knowledge of local spanning trees for individual components of $G$ determines the total number of relevant spanning trees in the entire graph.